-Most tree models in statistical mechanics with a local energy function fall into one universality class, called generic random trees, with susceptibility exponent $\gamma = 1/2$, intrinsic Hausdorff dimension 2 and spectral dimension 4/3 [5].
+Most tree models in statistical mechanics with a local energy function fall into one universality class, called generic random trees, with susceptibility exponent $\gamma=1/2$ , intrinsic Hausdorff dimension 2 and spectral dimension 4/3 [5].
 This universality class corresponds also to the mean field theory of branched polymers.
 If we look at a generic infinite tree, then with probability 1 there is a unique infinite non-backtracking path [6].
 A rooted generic tree can therefore be viewed as an infinite half-line with finite trees growing out of it and these finite outgrowths have a well-understood distribution.
 This means that if we sit at a vertex of a generic random tree, almost all the vertices of the tree are to be found in the direction of one of the links emanating from this vertex.

 There do not seem to be any local growth rules for a tree which produce generic trees.
 In this paper we study the structure of growing trees and focus on how they differ from generic trees.
-Taking binary planar trees with a root of valence one as an example we can ask what proportion of the vertices sits on the right-hand side of the tree and what proportion on the left.
+Taking binary planar trees with a root of valence one as an example we can ask what proportion of the vertices sits on the right hand side of the tree and what proportion on the left.
 For a generic tree almost all the vertices are on one side.
 We will see that with local growth rules, in the limit of infinite trees, we get a continuous distribution for the proportion of vertices sitting on each side.
 We will refer to this distribution as the mass distribution.
-This quantity is one of the simplest geometrical characterizations of the geometry of the random trees and gives a first glimpse at their fractal structure.
-It might also be of practical use, for instance when applied to binary search trees, to improve algorithmic efficiency by anticipating the structure of stored data.
-The aim of this paper is an investigation of this mass distribution, in particular via the derivation of scaling exponents characterizing its behaviour when one side of the tree is much smaller than the other.
+The aim of this paper is an investigation of this mass distribution, in particular via the derivation of scaling exponents characterizing its behavior when one side is much smaller than the other.
 Those exponents turn out to depend precisely on the underlying growth dynamics and also on the initial condition of the growth process.

 As long as we are interested only in global properties such as the mass distribution, the growth process reduces to a model of evolution of populations which belongs to the class of so-called generalized Pólya urn problems [7].
-These problems have been analysed using continuous time branching processes [8]-[10] and we believe that the mass distribution exponents can in principle be deduced using those methods.
+These problems have been analyzed using continuous time branching processes [8-10] and we believe that the mass distribution exponents can in principle be deduced using those methods.
 However, we find it illuminating to study the model directly using discrete time and elementary methods.

 We first consider growing binary trees which are characterized by a single parameter x given by the ratio between the probabilities that a new vertex attaches itself to an old vertex of valence 1 or of valence 2.
-For a certain value of x the model can be mapped onto a simple model of reinforced random walk which is exactly solvable.
+For a certain value of x the model can be mapped onto a simple model of reinforced random walk which is exactly soluble.
 When starting from the tree consisting of a single link, one finds a uniform mass distribution, i.e. the probability that a fraction u of the total mass sits on the left is independent of u.
 More generally, this distribution is given by a Beta law that depends on the initial tree that we start the growth process from.
 For other, arbitrary values of the parameter x, we show how to calculate the mass distribution exponents exactly by scaling arguments.
 Again, these exponents depend strongly on the initial condition.

 In the second half of the paper these results are generalized to the case of growing trees with vertices of a uniformly bounded valence.
-Both for binary and the more general multinary trees, numerical experiments have been carried out and are in excellent agreement with the scaling results.
+Both for binary and the more general multinary trees numerical experiments have been carried out and are in excellent agreement with the scaling results.